Kosarh79/gif-maker/README.md

 * Firefox 40.0+

 ## TODO
-gifshot.min.js is being used by meteor-gifmaker package, however it is stored in client/compatibility of the app.
-There should be a away found to add it to the package.
+gifshot.min.js in the client/compatibility directory of this app is being used by meteor-gifmaker package.
+Find a way to add it to the package.